Jonathan Pritchard

 Search publications: SPIRES, ADS, astro-ph, or Google Scholar

-I am a Reader in Astrostatistics in the Astrophysics group at Imperial College London, where I moved in October 2011.
+I am a Professor of Astrostatistics in the Astrophysics group at Imperial College London, where I moved in October 2011.
 My research, which was awarded the 2017 Fowler Award by the RAS, deals with understanding the astrophysics of the 21 cm line of hydrogen with a view to making predictions for the upcoming generation of low-frequency radio telescopes, e.g. LOFAR, HERA, SKA.
 These observations will open a new window onto the early universe and have enormous potential to tell us about the first stars and galaxies and the evolution of structures in the early Universe.

 I am PI of the ERC funded FIRSTDAWN project to study the interpretation of the 21cm signal from the Cosmic Dawn.
 I am currently chair of the UK SKA Science Committee, and was previously chair of the SKA Epoch of Reionization science working group.